osilander/203.311/Week12/Week12.md

 dim(dge.low.counts)
 ```

-We've kept all our genes (rows)!
+We've kept all (or almost all) our genes (rows)!
 Even though they have low counts!
 That's because our total library has (on average) only about 16,000 reads per sample.
 If we normalise by millions, that means the sum of each row (on average) gets multiplied by 1,000,000/16,000 = 62.5. *And* all rows have at least two samples each with two or more reads.
-2\*62.5 is greater than 100, so that's all we need.
+2 reads\*62.5 normalisation factor is greater than 100, so if each row satisifes this, then it is kept.

 We can think whether this is a good thing or not (in fact, it's likely to not be a problem).
-Of course we can also calculate the probability that five of our samples in one row have fewer than two eads, and that is just the probability that at least five have one or zero reads, which is about one in six million.
-We could change our cutoff to three samples having at least 100 mapped reads, and then we see that we (probably) lose a few genes.
+We could also calculate the exact probability that five of our samples in one row have fewer than two reads, and that we would get rid fo that row.
+That is just the probability that at least five samples in a row have one or zero reads, which is about one in six million.
+We could change our cutoff to **three** samples having at least 100 mapped reads.
+Then we see that we (probably) lose a few genes.
 This is unsurprising, as the probablility of this happening is close to 1 in 1,000.
-Let's do that.

 ```R
 keep <- rowSums(cpm(dge.low.counts)>100) >= 3